Learn how to create a fast, secure site for free (without throttling!) using open source software.

 - Add more content!
 If you’re stuck, consider reading this post about brainstorming tips.

 - Promote your new site on social media channels!
-I also wrote about how to market your art the right way
+I also wrote about how to market your art the right way.
+I also can help you promote your artwork w/ a paid art promotion.

 - Learn how to modify your theme by diving into the folder structure from GitHub, there’s extensive documentation everywhere.
 If you have specific questions, please ask me! :D There’s so many different options it’s hard to link just one specific place.